jp3r3z/chattigo-webchat/README.md

 | `width` | Number of pixels of the expanded widget's with | int | `300` |
 | `height` | Number of pixels of the expanded widget's height | int | `400` |

-Expect more customization in next releases.
+Expect more customization in future releases.

 ## API Key